1-1-1 Best Practice

 • One top-level entity (message, enum, or extension)

-When defining a proto schema, you should have a single message, enum, extension, service, or group of cyclic dependencies per file.
-This makes refactoring easier.
+Having the fewest number of message, enum, extension, and services as you reasonably can makes refactoring easier.
 Moving files when they’re separated is much easier than extracting messages from a file with other messages.
-Following this practice also helps to keep the proto schema files smaller, which enhances maintainability.

 One place that modularity of proto schema files is important is when creating gRPC definitions.
 The following set of proto files shows modular structure.